 - serious bullying or harassment

-which occurred between two (or more) people who were serving members at the time.
+which occurred between 2 (or more) people who were serving members at the time.

-‘Abuse’ is defined as sexual abuse, serious abuse or serious bullying or harassment of a complainant.
-Only bullying and harassment of such seriousness that it amounts to serious abuse, as well as sexual abuse and serious physical abuse, is included for the purpose of the Defence Force Ombudsman (DFO) function.
+Only bullying and harassment of such seriousness that it amounts to serious abuse within the meaning of the Ombudsman Regulations 2017, as well as sexual abuse and serious physical abuse, is within the DFO’s abuse reporting function.

 ‘Member of Defence’ is defined to include a person who was, at the time the abuse occurred, a member of the Defence Force or another person deployed overseas with the Defence Force (whether as an employee or contractor).
-The complaints regime only relates to abuse by people who were serving defence personnel at the time the abuse occurred.
+The reporting abuse function only relates to abuse by people who were serving Defence personnel at the time the abuse occurred.

-The abuse must have a sufficient connection to a person’s employment in Defence for it to be accepted under the DFO complaints function.
+The abuse must have a sufficient connection to a person’s employment in Defence for it to be accepted under the DFO abuse reporting function.